Join the Newsletter to Keep Reading

 How and when to recognise revenue from non-exchange transactions?

-MPSAS 23 provides an illustration of the analytic process an entity undertakes when there is an inflow of resources to determine how and when the revenue arises.
+MPSAS 23 provides an illustration of the analytic process an entity undertakes when there is an inflow of resources.

-Revenue is generally recognised at the same time when the asset (cash or other types of assets) arising from the non-exchange transaction is recognised.
-MPSAS 23 requires an entity to recognise and measure the revenue at the amount of the increase in the net assets.
-So, where an entity has satisfied all of the obligations related to the inflow, the amount of revenue recognised is equal to the amount of asset, which is measured at the fair value as at the date of acquisition.
+Entities recognise revenue at the same time when it recognises the asset (cash or other types of assets).
+MPSAS 23 requires an entity to measure the revenue at the amount of the increase in the net assets.
+So, where an entity has satisfied all of the obligations related to the inflow, the amount of revenue entities recognise is equal to the amount of asset.
+Entities measure the revenue and asset at the fair value as at the date of acquisition.

 How to determine if there is a condition attached to the transferred assets?